Cycle Japan

 Is this trip right for me?

-While the cycling distances on this trip are relatively short (anywhere from 10 to 80km / 6-50 miles of cycling each day) the terrain of the Gifu Prefecture is naturally hilly and the climate can vary dramatically.
-Most people with a reasonable level of fitness will enjoy the trip, but remember we will always have the support vehicle on hand if you need to take a break for an hour or a day.
+While the cycling distances on this trip are relatively short (anywhere from 10 to 80 km / 6 to 50 miles of cycling each day) the terrain of the Gifu Prefecture is naturally hilly and the climate can vary dramatically.
+Most people with a reasonable level of fitness will enjoy the trip, but you will always have the support vehicle on hand if you need to take a break for an hour or a day.

 To complete this trip it is important that you are confident and competent in riding a bicycle, both solo and in a group environment.

 While we always aim to ride to our next accommodation, outside of the main cities a support vehicle will also be with you at all times.
-Please note that the maximum number of cyclists we can fit in the support vehicle is 6.
+In Japan, we can fit a maximum of four cyclists in the support vehicle.

-On this trip we have a single leader that rides with the group, and another that drives the support vehicle (acting as a back-marker where needed) There may be times when a client is asked to be the back marker if the vehicle cannot travel directly behind the group.
+On this trip we have a single leader that rides with the group, and another that drives the support vehicle (acting as a back-marker where needed).
+Where the vehicle cannot travel directly with the cyclists (e.g. a cyclists-only path) your leader will assign a person from the group to act as a back-marker.

 If you feel like doing all the riding but with less effort we have the option of hiring an electric bike (e-bike) on this trip.
 Limited sizes are available so book quickly!